 (Redirected from Major League)

-A major league is a league that has be part of Major League Baseball throughout its history.
-Currently, it consists of the American League and National Leagues.
-In the past its has included the American Association, Union Association, and Players League in the 19th century, and the Federal League in the 20th century.
+A major league is a league that plays baseball at the highest level of competition available.
+Currently, the term refers to the two leagues forming Major League Baseball, the American League and the National League.
+In the past it has included the American Association, Union Association, and Players League in the 19th century, and the Federal League in the 20th century.
 It may also include the National Association of Professional Base Ball Players, a precursor to National League; however Major League Baseball does not recognize the league.

 This decision affects seven different leagues: the first Negro National League (1920-1931), the Eastern Colored League (1923-1928), the American Negro League (1929), the East-West League (1932), the Negro Southern League (1932), the second Negro National League (1933-1948) and the Negro American League (1937-1948).
 The decision specifically pointed to the Seamheads Negro League Database as the foremost source of statistical information about these leagues.
 MLB mandated the Elias Sports Bureau, its official statistician, to work with leading historians and other experts to determine the effect of the decision on the official statistical record.
 An estimated 3,400 players were affected by the decision and were now considered big leaguers.

 In the 1940s and 1950s, when the two established major leagues were reluctant to expand, there was serious talk of establishing a third major league, either by granting such status to the Pacific Coast League or by creating a rival league, with the proposed Continental League coming closest to realization.
 Such talk died down after the two leagues expanded by a total of eight teams during the 1960s.